bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

-See the details of the snapsot claiming by c-proxy
+See the details of the snapshot claiming by c-proxy

 <figure class="full">
 	<img src="/images/claimed_snapshot.png" alt="">